Taliesin West, Arizona Location

 The construction of Taliesin West, begun by Frank Lloyd Wright in 1937, was designed by Wright and built over many years by apprentices who were a part of the resident Taliesin Fellowship.
-Taliesin West is the main campus of the Frank Lloyd Wright School of Architecture.
+Taliesin West is the main campus of The School of Architecture at Taliesin.
 The buildings rest on 500 acres of preserved Sonoran Desert open space on the South foothills of the McDowell mountains with spectacular views of Scottsdale, Phoenix and the Valley of the Sun.

 The buildings at Taliesin West include drafting studios, which provide workspaces for students and faculty, classrooms, study rooms, the William Wesley Peters Library, and exhibition spaces.
 Two theaters provide space for theatrical performances, concerts, music and dance rehearsals, as well as space for videos, films, visiting lecturers, special events, and formal dining.
 Workspace and equipment are available for woodwork, metal work, painting, printing, photography, sculpture, pottery, and model making.